sybrenstuvel/flickrapi/doc/documentation.rst

 ======================================================================

 The Python Flickr API only uses built-in Python modules.
-It is compatible with Python 2.5 and possibly earlier versions.
-We strive to be compatible with older versions, but we have no tests for this yet.
+It is compatible with Python 2.4 and newer.

 Rendering the documentation requires `Docutils`_.